Humankind’s

 stories about the mythical exploits of Alexander the Great, the

-Macedonian along with his servant Andreas entered the land of darkness
+Macedonian, along with his servant Andreas, entered the land of

 (the land immediately east of the Black Sea) searching for the

 “Water of Life.”
-Alexander became lost but his servant finds and drinks of the water becoming immortal.
+Alexander became lost while his servant after finding

 It is